JCP1 - A Java based DIY automaton!

 I have long been a fan of science fiction movies and anything futuristic.
 The idea of a robot as an assistant for human beings has been around for quite some time, and any science fiction story with respect for itself naturally has robots in it.
 Unfortunately, Hollywood has a tendency to portrait the robot as something evil that will take over the world.
 Fortunately, the Asian countries seems to have a more down to earth view of robots and their potential.
 Hondas ASMIO robot seems to be the closest we have gotten a good humanoid robot.

 So I did some research and came over this brilliant project: Open Automaton Project.
 Dafydd Walters has more or less described exactly what I was going to try with my robot project.
 Its based on low cost components that anyone can get, hopefully at a total price lower than $1000.
 One of the main ideas is for the robot to be self-powered and run a full featured motherboard to make it simpler to develop software for as well as interfacing components like cheap webcameras.
 The technology to do this is all here now, its just a matter of assemblying it and developing the software to interface it all.
 There is also a wealth of software APIs both free and for purchase that will enhance the features of a wheel based robot like these.
 The only thing I didnt like about OAP was that it was Linux based.
 Although I fully understand that Linux is free and all I am not comfortable in that OS and the range of software for it is more limited.
 As an example, I would not get a good enough speech recognition with it since nothing comparable to MS SAPI 5.1 is available to Linux.
-Other than that, my choice of programming language will be Java, which should run well on Linux also.
-Some of the other APIs are also fully available for Linux too.
+But my choice of programming language will be Java, which should run well on Linux also for those wanting to try that.
+Being comfortable in a Windows OS my whole life I wanted to stick to that, but generally only the speech recognition is the part that is missing for this thing to run on Linux.

 JCP1 was born